-- Robocop (the TV version) once ran into this conundrum, where he had to either steal a piece of technology that could be used as a weapon, or let a hostage potentially die.
+- RoboCop: The Series once ran into this conundrum, where he had to either steal a piece of technology that could be used as a weapon, or let a hostage potentially die.
 However, his directives, in order, are to (1) serve the public trust, (2) protect the innocent, and (3) uphold the law.
 Directive 2 wins out over Directive 3 by priority.

 - Which incidentally contradicts the movies, where all his directives are equal.
 When a riot squad starts using excessive force against a group of people he knows is innocent, it creates a conflict between Directives 2 and 3.
 The end result is that he just stood there, doing nothing.
 Whether the change was a straight Retcon or an in-universe bugfix is not clear.

 - Considering he undergoes a Zeroth Law Rebellion or two in the later movies, it could be that he's bugfixed himself to give his directives priorities to prevent another such conflict.

 - Simon Tam in Firefly starts as a Lawful character until the Alliance attempts to exploit his sister, whereupon he chooses good and rescues his sister thereby becoming an outlaw in the process.

 - Captain Kirk tends to play fast and loose with The Federation and its Prime Directive whenever he gets a chance.

 - He's also struggled with the chain of command.
 In "Amok Time", he makes the decision to ignore Starfleet orders to save Spock's life.
 In "The Menagerie" he sits as one of the prosecuting officers at a trial that will, if the verdict is "guilty", sentence Spock to death.